thomasnield/kotlin-statistics/README.md

 * `mode()`
 * `countBy()`

 I will keep adding more as I brush up on my statistics and use these for work.
 Please feel free to share input as I keep adding to this library.
+I'll do a 0.x Maven Release once I have a tested core set of features.